Ygrno/GoaListApp/README.md

 There is currently no separation of data between different devices or users, and the application does not support any kind of authentication or security.
 Also, there's no use of a database, so if the server restarts the list of goals restarts with it.

-The reason for that is that I never meant to publish this app, only using it as a concept of proof and sharing it with a close group of friends.
+The reason for that is that I never meant to publish this app, only using it as a prototype or proof of concept and sharing it with close group of friends.
 Please be aware of this when using the application.

 ## Features